Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: CKM Reconstruction: Formulation and Challenges

 \subsection{Challenges of CKM Construction with 3D Environments}

-Unlike CKM construction from 2D visuals, accurate 3D-based CKM construction remains an ill-studied problem due to the tradeoff between complexity and resolution.
+Unlike CKM construction from 2D visuals, accurate 3D-based CKM construction remains an ill-studied problem due to the trade-off between complexity and resolution.
 Ray-tracing methods estimate the channel using the physical environment $\mathcal{E}$, transmitter location $\mathbf{x}_{\mathrm{T}}$, and antenna configuration $\mathcal{A}$, but they are computationally intensive and sensitive to errors in geometry or material properties.
 Moreover, relying on physical models, these methods struggle to incorporate real-world measurements $\mathcal{D}$.
 On the other hand, existing data-driven approaches rely on 2D projections $\mathcal{E}_{2D}$ (e.g., images or floor plans) together with measurements $\mathcal{D}$ to predict the channel.
 Despite some successes, these methods simplify the geometry and hinder accurate modeling of radio propagation behavior in 3D environments, reducing the resolution and precision of CKM construction.

 To address these challenges, we propose a hybrid framework~\cite{wang2024channel,wang2025point}, integrating physical models and data-driven neural networks, that directly utilizes high-fidelity 3D environmental representations in the form of point clouds.
-Our key innovation lies on effective CKM construction by leveraging 3D data without projection loss while maintaining generalizability through measured-channel supervision.
+Our key innovation is a hybrid paradigm that uses 3D geometry as a physical prior to guide the network, thereby bypassing heavy intersection computations while maintaining generalizability through measured-channel supervision.